SoftwareForHumans/infragenie-experimental-package/README.md

   * _pull_requests_analysis.ipnb_ A jupyter notebook used to check the final state of the pull requests created during the study.
   * _tool_analysis.ipnb_ A jupyter notebook used to analyse the data collected through the questionnaire.
 * **\infragenie_survey.pdf**: A PDF version of the questionnaire.
-* **\Infragenie-onboarding.mov**: Demo video explaining the tool's features that was distributed together with the questionnaire.
+* **\Infragenie-onboarding.mp4**: Demo video explaining the tool's features that was distributed together with the questionnaire.